Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Think you understand your credit report?
+Think you understand your credit report and score?
 Find out how many of these myths you believe.

-Educate yourself about credit reports and scores so you can know what is what when it comes to your creditworthiness.
-A few other fallacies floating around out there when it comes to your credit report are:
+A few fallacies floating around out there when it comes to your credit report are:

 - Your credit score is a reflection of you as a person

 - People with good jobs have good credit scores

 - You only have one credit score

 - Credit scores factor in demographic information like race, ethnicity, gender, age, education and so on